 Sample Resignation Letter With a Reason for Leaving

-Remember, in a work climate where people can be expected to change jobs far more frequently than they did in earlier generations, it’s important to maintain a positive and supportive network of professional references – which means that you should a) always leave an employer on a positive note; and b) do your best to maintain a cordial relationship with them just in case you might need them to serve as a reference for you in the future.
+In a work climate where people can be expected to change jobs far more frequently than they did in earlier generations, it’s important to maintain a positive and supportive network of professional references–which means that you should always leave an employer on a positive note, and do your best to maintain a cordial relationship with them in case you might need them to serve as a reference for you in the future.

 A well-written letter of resignation will lay the groundwork for this ongoing professional relationship.
 Use the following resignation letter example as a model when you want to thank your employer and provide a reason for your resignation.
 Also see below for another example of a letter that states a career change as a reason for moving on.